A1rPun/nurture/README.md

 - `N = 5` should return 5
 - `N = 78` is the last safe integer in JavaScript
 - `N = 92` is the last safe 64bit integer
-- `N = 1476` is the last representable integer in JavaScript & PHP
+- `N = 1476` is the last representable integer in JavaScript, PHP & R
 - `N = 1000000` shouldn't take longer than a couple seconds